gsoules/MkDocs/digital-archive/docs/developer/mkdocs.md

 The navigation structure for the website is configured in the `mydocs.yml` file.

-The website uses the [Windmill](https://github.com/gristlabs/mkdocs-windmill) theme for MkDocs.
+The website uses the [Read the Docs](https://github.com/readthedocs/sphinx_rtd_theme) theme for MkDocs.

-Some documentation pages contain information that is not accessible to the general public.
-[Learn how to password protect a page](../../protected/mkdocs-protected).

 Whenever you edit, add, move, or delete any of the MkDocs files, you must build and deploy the MkDocs website so that other people can see your changes.